Application Period Now Open for $500 Million Clean School Bus Rebate Program

 |Buses serving school districts that meet one or more prioritization criteria

 More information on the rebate program is available on the EPA’s Clean School Bus webpage.
-Please contact us if we can help while you consider a project or you have any questions about the program or adding new fuels to your fleet.
+Please contact us if we can help while you consider a project or you have any questions about the program.